1. If a book is good it will sell of its own accord, without the need for promotion.

 Why not?
 Because no one will know they exist.

 Most self-pub or small indie published writers sell the majority of their books via ebook on Amazon, I find, and it's where almost all start off.
 But the site contains millions of titles.
 Millions.
-Yours (and mine, and everyone else's) are the needle in the haystack; if you don't promote your books yourself, they will never get clicked on, bought, downloaded on Kindle Unlimited or reviewed, because they won't be seen.
-Thus, they won't appear on 'also boughts' or recommendations.
+Yours (and mine, and everyone else's) are the needle in the haystack; if you don't promote your books yourself, they will become invisible to Amazon users.
+If they never get clicked on, bought, downloaded on Kindle Unlimited or reviewed, they won't appear on 'also boughts' or recommendations.
 They will not show up in searches.
 They may as well be shut in a virtual drawer.

 No one is making you promote, if you feel it's a bit naff to do so, or not 'you', or if you just can't be bothered (see below) - that's fair enough.
 Or, indeed, if you're not fussed, and are just happy to have written them; I know a few who feel this way, and you need read no further!
-But if you want to sell more than the odd one here and there to your friends (real life and online), you will need to learn how to do this stuff.
+But if you want to sell more than the odd one here and there to people you know and online writer friends, you will need to learn how to do this stuff.

 2. You're 'no good at' promotion.